-As we saw last week, God created us not to be like dolls, but to have free will so that we could choose to be His friends.
+God created us in His image, not to be His playthings like dolls or robots, but to have free will so that we could choose to be His friends.
 Because God has perfect knowledge of all things, past, present and future (Psalm 139:1-6), the topic of man’s free will always brings up the question of how God can know who will be saved, and who will reject His freely given offer of salvation, without interfering with that choice.
 That is a mystery we will not fully understand until we reach glory (1 Corinthians 2:7; Ephesians 1:9; Colossians 1:27).

 Nonetheless, let me offer an imperfect example by way of illustration.
-After 25 years of marriage, I know at least some of my husband Richard’s preferences rather well.
+After 33 years of marriage, I know at least some of my husband Richard’s preferences rather well.
 I can therefore reasonably accurately predict that if he had an uninterrupted evening of television programming to watch by himself, he would choose a live airing of a Tampa Bay Lightning hockey game over a rerun of a “chick flick.”
-If he were to make that choice, it would not be due to my influencing his decision in any way, even though I had correctly foretold the outcome.
+If he were to make that choice, it would not be the result of my influencing his decision in any way, even though I had correctly foretold the outcome.

 My knowledge of my husband is incomplete, for only God knows the hearts (Deuteronomy 8:2; 13:3; 1 Chronicles 28:9; Psalm 44:21; 139:23, etc.).
 Yet in His perfect knowledge, He has known from the beginning of time who would be saved by placing their faith in the death, burial and resurrection of His Son (1 Corinthians 15:1-4) as the only Way to Heaven (John 14:6), and who would be lost and doomed to hell by not believing in Him (John 3:18), instead trusting in their own good works or worldly “wisdom” (Luke 16:15).